Prosfora Schedule

 / Calendar / Prosfora Schedule

 Prosfora means “offering” and is made by members of the Orthodox faith as altar bread for celebrations of the Divine Liturgy.
+Read more about the significance of this bread below the schedule.
 Anyone is welcome to join our baker rotation.
 Recipe will be provided.
 If you are interested, contact info@stmatthewoca.org

 DATE BAKER SERVICE